-2.16 Oil and gas reserves data used in this report are from the IHS Energy Group's proprietary IRIS21 E&P database.

-2.17 The Niger Delta Basin is primarily an oil province with original proven plus probable oil and condensate reserves found to date of 55 Billion Barrels.
-This compares to gas reserves found to date of 32 Billion Barrels Oil Equivalent (194 Tcf).
-4 percent of these reserves lie in Cameroon's offshore waters.

-2.18 More important than original reserves are the remaining and yet-to-find gas reserves, as this is the starting point for a national gas strategy.
-These resources are discussed in the context of the following categories:

-- Resources that have been found (proven plus probable).
-This includes: - Resources currently under production, some of which may be undergoing further development, and - Resources discovered but undeveloped or which are currently being developed but are not yet producing - Resources that have yet to be found and are likely to be found given that the Niger Delta Basin is relatively unexplored account the plays or producing zones currently known.
+- 2.16 Oil and gas reserves data used in this report are from the IHS Energy Group's proprietary IRIS21 E&P database. - 2.17 The Niger Delta Basin is primarily an oil province with original proven plus probable oil and condensate reserves found to date of 55 billion barrels.
+This compares to gas reserves found to date of 32 billion barrels oil equivalent (194 Tcf). four percent of these reserves lie in Cameroon's offshore waters. - 2.18 More important than original reserves are the remaining and yet-to-find gas reserves, as this is the starting point for a national gas strategy.
+These resources are discussed in the context of the following categories: - Resources that have been found (proven plus probable).
+This includes: - o Resources currently under production, some of which may be undergoing further development, and - o Resources discovered but undeveloped or which are currently being developed but are not yet producing - Resources that have yet to be found and are likely to be found given that the Niger Delta Basin is relatively unexplored - 2.19 The first category is estimated to hold 158 Tcf of gas resources with 142 Tcf estimated to be in the second.
+The yet-to-be-found estimate is based upon a statistical method commonly used in the industry, it tends to be conservative as it only takes into account the plays or producing zones currently known.
 More details on the methodology are provided in the section on "Undiscovered (Yet-to-Find) Reserves".